 Here's a photograph from a similar angle and position that shows what the venue looks like during daylight.

 Another benefit of this venue is how they handle inclement weather.
-Through the dozens of Southern Oaks weddings I've photographed over the years, though there were several close calls, only one single time did a ceremony have to be moved inside due to rain.
-The reason for this track record was made obvious on that one occasion... while many venues will want the decision to move inside made an hour or two before the ceremony start time to give them time to set up the space, Southern Oaks is able to wait until the last possible moment if the radar or forecast hints that the rain may clear in time.
+Through the dozens and dozens of Southern Oaks weddings I've photographed over the years, though there were several close calls, only twice did a ceremony have to be moved inside due to rain.
+The reason for this track record was made obvious on those two occasions... while many venues will have to make the decision to move inside an hour or two before the ceremony start time to give them time to set up the space, Southern Oaks is able to wait until the last possible moment if the radar or forecast hints that the rain may clear in time.
 They can do this because their large and efficient staff can be called upon to quickly swoop in and set up the ballroom for an indoor ceremony in the blink of an eye (I'm convinced they run military-like practice drills, with a stopwatch!).
 Likewise, if a brief rain shower does happen to move through before the ceremony begins, the staff can very quickly dry off the chairs for your guests.

 As a result, your outdoor wedding ceremony is given the greatest chance of proceeding as planned, as there are few things as frustrating as seeing a ceremony get moved indoors only to have the weather clear up in time for it to have remained outside as originally planned if the decision could have been deferred until just a little later.